CollectionBuilder/collectionbuilder-csv/docs/rake_tasks.md

 The mini_magick Gem is used to interface with ImageMagick so it supports both current version 7 and legacy versions (which are common on Linux).
 The image_optim Gem is used to optimize images using the optimization libraries provided by the image_optim_pack Gem. image_optim_pack does not provide binaries for Windows, so optimization is skipped when using the rake task on Windows.

-## benchmark_build

-`rake benchmark_build`, is a command to benchmark the build time of the site.
-It is useful for comparing the build time of the site in different environments, or after making changes to the site that may affect build time.